acon96/home-llm/data/README.md

 Supported dataset splits are `--test`, `--train`, & `--sample` Arguments to set the train dataset size are `--small`, `--medium`, `--large`, & `--xl`.
-Supported formats are `--raw_corpus` (chatml formatted) & `--sharegpt` Languages can be enabled using `--language english german french spanish`
+Supported formats are `--raw_corpus` (chatml formatted) & `--sharegpt` Languages can be enabled using `--language english german french spanish polish`

 ## Merging with other instruct-datasets for training